1 Week Pregnant

 1 Week Pregnant Symptoms

 - Vaginal bleeding.
-You body is shedding the uterine lining, which holds last month’s unfertilized egg.
+Your body is shedding the uterine lining, which was plumped up just in case of a pregnancy.

 - Lower back pain and cramps.
 To release that lining, your uterus contracts, causing your back and abdomen to ache.